RachWalm/black-jack/README.md

 #### Name

-A name was *input* in *request_name* so that other parts of the program could be personalised.
+A name was *input* in *request_name* so that other parts of the program could be personalised (or if multiple player functionality was introduced it differentiated between players).
 This was validated and formatted with code developed from:

 -  [*contains*](https://www.askpython.com/python/string/python-string-contains) to check for white space and tab (so name doesn't make string literals too long if spaces in middle).
 - [*isalpha()*](https://www.w3schools.com/python/ref_string_isalpha.asp) ensures that it is only letters.